-To connect through TCP/IP over Telnet from a remote Windows client:
+To execute SCPI commands over Telnet from a remote Windows client:

-- 1. From your computer, start Windows. - 2.
-On the taskbar, click Start (Start button () under Windows 8.1 and Windows 10) and select Run. - 3.
+- 1. Establish a connection to the Telnet service as follows: - 1a.
+From your computer, start Windows. - 1b.
+On the taskbar, click Start (Start button () under Windows 8.1 and Windows 10) and select Run. - Note: Depending on the operating system, Run can sometimes be found under Windows System. - 1c.
 In the Open box, type telnet, and then click OK.